briansunter/graph/site/src/content/logseq/issue-3.md

 I highly recommend [Tiago Forte’s book Building a Second Brain](https://www.amazon.com/Building-Second-Brain-Organize-Potential-ebook/dp/B09LVVN9L3) as an introduction to the whole note-taking and “second brain” movement.

-It’s notable because it’s both a productivity book and a book on personal kledge management.
-It shows how you can organize your kledge to do/produce valuable things.
+It’s notable because it’s both a productivity book and a book on personal knowledge management.
+It shows how you can organize your knowledge to do/produce valuable things.
 I read so much stuff and forget it; the stuff I read doesn’t always lead to a beneficial outcome in my life.

-This book expresses a lot of my favorite ideas from my favorite books like [Getting Things ](https://www.amazon.com/Getting-Things--Stress-Free-Productivity/dp/0142000280/), [How to Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction/dp/B09HSSFCPR).
+This book expresses a lot of my favorite ideas from my favorite books like [Getting Things Done](https://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280/), [How to Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction/dp/B09HSSFCPR).

 He explains these abstract “workflows for your life” in a tool-agnostic way with good terminology.